Serverless Architecture For Beginners

 Examples of serverless architecture in action

-Example 1: Building a Serverless REST API
+Example 1: Building a Serverless E-commerce Platform

 Example 2: Real-Time Data Processing for IoT Devices